SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

 Most accounting firms that have experience with SOC reports can perform readiness assessments to help you mitigate potential issues with your current controls prior to your SOC 2 examination.

-If your organization deals with sensitive information non-related to financial reporting, then you may need SOC 2 compliance.
+If your organization deals with sensitive information not related to financial reporting, then you may need a SOC 2 report.

 - Cloud service provider